seetest-io/seetest-pwa/README.md

 This example will cover:

 1. Installs PWA ( Only in  Android Device and Chrome Browser)
-2. Performs a simple test with a configured URL which supports PWA.
+2. Performs a simple test with a configured Web URL which supports PWA.

 ### Steps to run demo test